TAServers/tas-mineclone2/README.md

 -   `packages/minetest2_patcher`
     -   This is a mod that adds a global library to patch the Minetest definitions so that we can access the logic of MineClone2.
--   `packages/inventory_enhancements`
+-   `packages/replace_stack`
-    -   This is a modpack that adds some enhancements to the inventory system.
+    -   This is a mod that replaces the currently held item stack with another equivalent one when you use it all up.
 -   `packages/tas_utils`
-    -   This is a mod which adds a function to simulate `require` so that other mods can split their code into multiple files without having to use `dofile`.
+    -   This is a utility mod that adds useful functions and libraries for mod development.
+-   `packages/veinminer`
+    -   See README.md in the package for more information.

 # Installation